elementdavv/vimspector-jdtls/README.md

 This plugin does not need any configuration.

-If you are using nvim-lspconfig, do not call lspconfig.jdtls.setup{}, else you will get two language server instances.
+If you are using nvim-lspconfig, do not call lspconfig.jdtls.setup{}, else you will got two language server instances.

-Refer to wiki for sample configurations.
+Refer to [wiki](wiki) for sample configurations.

 ## Usage
 To trigger java debug, call command: